+- A former member of the armed forces of the United States who served on active military duty and received an honorable discharge or honorable separation, a member of the armed forces of the United States who died on active military duty, or a member of the armed forces of the United States missing in action more than ninety days; or - 2.
+A member of the United States merchant marine to whom either of the following applies - a. the member has an honorable report of separation from active duty military service, form DD214 or DD215. - b. the member served in the United States merchant marine between December 7, 1941, and December 31, 1946, and died on active duty while serving in a war zone during that period of service. - c.
+"United States merchant marine" includes the United States army transport service and the United States naval transport service

+C. Rent Burden or Homeless Preference

+1. Rent Burden:

+For families paying more than 30% of their income for rent and utilities, commencing before they were selected from the waiting list and continuing through the verification of preference;

 - a.
-A former member of the armed forces of the United States who served on active military duty and received an honorable discharge or honorable separation, a member of the armed forces of the United States who died on active military duty, or a member of the armed forces of the United States missing in action more than ninety days; or - b.
-A member of the United States merchant marine to whom either of the following applies: - i. the member has an honorable report of separation from active duty military service, form DD214 or DD215. - ii. the member served in the United States merchant marine between December 7, 1941, and December 31, 1946, and died on active duty while serving in a war zone during that period of service. - iii.
-"United States merchant marine" includes the United States army transport service and the United States naval transport service.

-D. Rent Burden or Homeless Preference.

-- 1. Rent Burden: for families paying more than 30% of their income for rent and utilities, commencing before they were selected from the waiting list and continuing through the verification of preference. - a.
-For purposes of this preference, "Family Income" is Gross Monthly Income as defined in the regulations. - b.
-"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of tenant supplied utilities which can either: - c.
+For purposes of this preference, "Family Income" is Gross Monthly Income as defined in the regulations - b.
+"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of resident supplied utilities which can either: - c.
 Management will make a reasonable estimate of the cost of such utilities, using the Housing Choice Voucher Program Utility Allowance Schedule; or the average monthly payments the family actually made for these utilities in the most recent 12 month period; however, if information is not obtainable for the entire period, the average of at least the past three months will be used.
 Management will choose which method to use to calculate utility expenses.
-Any amounts paid to or on behalf of a family under any energy assistance program must be subtracted from the total rent burden if included in Family Income. - d.
+Any amounts paid to or on behalf of a family under any energy assistance program must be subtracted from the total rent burden if included in Family Income

+- d.
 To qualify for the Rent Burden preference, the applicant must pay rent directly to the landlord or agent. - e.
-If the applicant pays their share of rent to a cohabitant and is not named on the lease, the PHA will require both verification from the landlord that the applicant resides in the unit, and verification from the cohabitant of the amount of rent paid by the applicant.
+If the applicant pays their share of rent to a cohabitant and is not named on the lease, the PHA will require both verification from the landlord that the applicant resides in the unit, and verification from the cohabitant of the amount of rent paid by the applicant. - f.
+If the applicant is subletting, the lessor must have the legal right to sublet.
+Members of a cooperative are "renters" for the purposes of qualifying for the preference.
+In this case, "Rent" would mean the charges under the occupancy agreement.